ben-rogerson/agency-webpack-mix-config/README.md

 <p><img width="80%" src="https://i.imgur.com/YHQ82r9.png" alt="Icons src folder"></p>

 -   An async script adds the svg sprite to your page
--   You can display an icon with svg use:<br/>
+-   You can display an icon like this:<br/>

 ```html
 <svg><use xlink:href="icon-code" /></svg>